rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Implementation

-The implementation of the stablecoin system consists of 2 code bases: the wallet Android app, and the gateway REST API.
+The implementation of the stablecoin system consists of 2 main elements: the wallet Android app, and the gateway REST API.
 A web front end for the rest API has also been created.

+The wallet demonstrates the ability of TrustChain to handle the transfer of the EuroTokens peer to peer without a central entity.

+The Gateway demonstrates how a bridge can be created between the traditional euro system and a blockchain based analog.

 ## Gateway (Central Bank API)